fugewifugewg/GamblersFallacy/README.md

 Any feedback on the mods is greatly aprecciated.

 If you are experiencing issues or jank please make a bug report. i may not fix it however as i do not know how to code :p

-Thank you very much-a for to playing my game